EmmanuelKasper/mck/README.md

 make
 ```

-To install the distribution, mount the first partition of an Atari disk on $PWD/target
+To copy all the stuff in the first partition of a TOS/DOS disk image, call
-and call

 ```
 make install